SantiagoDevRel/CoinsPaid-Hackathon/README.md

 - implement automated transaction in the web3 plugin when the fees are low

+- implement sendFee() to the CoinsPaid master address before sending all the funds to the business address

 - use AI large language model (LLMs) to predict gas prices based on past data

 - create a classification model that determines whether it is a good time to perform a transaction or not